geckooooo/absclock/README.md

 > By default, geological time represents years by Before Present (BP, prior to 1 Jan 1950 CE).
 However, non-geological time in the past is expressed using Common Era/Before Common Era (e.g. using BCE prior to 1 CE).
 > As there's a 1,950-year differential between the two, and the differential is of no consequence for geological timeframes, the Absolute Clock standardizes on CE/BCE.

+> [!NOTE]
+> Geological time is still being defined and further changes are expected in the coming years.
+The Absolute Clock is designed to be as future proof as possible, but you never know what could change!

 #### Format

 The general format of Absolute Clock time is as follows: